Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 }
 ```

 This will guarantee an upper limit of 50 on the number of objects.
-To have exactly 50 objects, we need to make sure the `Separation Distance` is small enough for the given area, so that there is always at least 50 point samples found.
+To have exactly 50 objects, we need to make sure the `Separation Distance` is small enough for the given area, so that there are always at least 50 point samples found.
 Experiment with different values for the distance until you find one that produces the minimum number of points required.

 ---
 </details>